hassan-obeid/tr_b_causal_2020/references/retrospectives/tb_retro.md

 5. Week of March 15th, 2020
    1. I learned about triad constraints and how they represent another class of, seemingly useful, testable implications of causal graphs with latent variables.
-   2. Amine was able to complute the utility level causal graphs for all utilities!
+   2. Amine was able to create the utility level causal graphs for all utilities!
    3. I did not thoroughly and explicitly justify my belief in why I expected changing the causal structure of our explanatory variables would impact our ability to recover **unbiased** estimates of our model parameters.
 More specifically, I conflated the inability to recover an unbiased estimate of a given causal effect with the inability to recover an unbiased estimate of generative model parameter.
 Choice modeller's already know about this though.
 See the CE264 hw on forecasting.
    4. Spend 5 minutes reviewing one of the project planning documents each week.
 For example, the problem statement, vision, requirements etc. Will help us keep the big picture in mind.